Ketchikan Whale Watching & Wildlife Sightseeing Tours and Excursions

 Humpback Whales

 One of the largest draws for visitors in Alaska each summer is the enormous numbers of humpback whales.
-Wildlife tours and whale watching boats take thousands of travelers to see this unique spectacle.
-Humpback whales measuring 50 feet in length and weighing upwards of 35 tons travel north to Alaska waters annually to take advantage of the abundant and concentrated food sources.
+Humpback whales measure up to 50 feet in length and weighing upwards of 35 tons.
+They travel north to Alaska waters annually to take advantage of the abundant and concentrated food sources.
 While mating and calving in tropical waters such as Hawaii and Mexico, summertime marks a season for traveling north to feed.
-Don’t miss out on the opportunity to see humpback whales bubble net feeding while eating krill and other small fishes that amount to 1.5 tons daily.
+Don’t miss out on the opportunity to see humpback whales bubble net feeding.
+They eat krill and other small fishes that amount to 1.5 tons daily.
 Ketchikan in particular and Southeast Alaska holds one of the highest concentrations of humpbacks in the world!
-Book your wildlife tour to see this happening live.

 When we begin to think of traditional Alaska waters and the most Apex predator in all the planet’s oceans, we must recognize and attribute this title to the Orca or Killer Whale.
 A mature killer whale is anywhere between 25-30 feet in length and is identified by their characteristic black and white patterns.
 The killer whale is the largest member of the dolphin family and lives in groups called pods.
-They attained their name because they were observed killing and eating whales.
 They hunt both fish and marine mammals in complete darkness by using echolocation through a series of clicks similar to sonar.
-Alaska orcas and killer whales are either resident orcas or transient killer whales.
+They are either resident orcas or transients.
 While resident orcas eating primarily salmon represent larger pods and more social behaviors, this is contrary to transient orcas who feed on marine mammals and hunt in smaller pods.
-Southeast Alaska including Ketchikan lies in the heart of the epicenter to see orcas and killer whales in the wild.
-Regardless of which pod you may see, if you get the opportunity to view these majestic specimens in their natural habitat you’re in for a real treat!
+Ketchikan lies in the heart of the epicenter to see orcas and killer whales in the wild.

 Personally one of my favorite marine wildlife mammals has to be the Steller sea lion, which is the largest of the family.
 The Steller sea lions inhabiting the surrounding waters off Ketchikan can weigh up to 1,200 pounds and measure in at over 10 feet.
 These incredibly adapted marine predators hunt numerous fishes including salmon, herring and cod, while also taking advantage of squid feed as well.
 The best opportunity to see Steller sea lions lie in the open ocean waters where they concentrate around rock pinnacles and buoys as they rest in between foraging on these haul-out locations.
 Our Ketchikan wildlife and ecotours make it a point to venture to the most vibrant waters where your chance to see the Steller sea lion in action reaches its highest potential.